Miguel Pinto

 Getting started with Kind

-Introduction When you are developing applications that will ultimatly use kubernetes you ideally want your developement environment to be as close to your staging or production environments.
+When you are developing applications that will ultimatly use kubernetes you ideally want your developement environment to be as close to your staging or production environments.
 Kind helps you create a local kubernetes cluster easely and in a repeatable way, it also helps you use your local environment to test some scenarios.

 Continue reading